Ansible Automation Platform (AAP) Integration#

 AAP Setup#

-Use one of these Credential types to integrate with AAP
+Use both of these Credential types to integrate with AAP

 HashiCorp Vault Secret Lookup#

-Use this Credential Type when you need AAP to access Vault and configure other Credentials in AAP. ie Machine Credentials, Source Credentials, Multiple Secret Values Credential.
+Use this Credential Type when you need AAP to access Vault and configure other Credentials in AAP. ie Machine Credentials, Source Credentials.

-This example utilizes the HashiCorp Vault Secret Lookup Credential Plugin
+Setting up the HashiCorp Vault Secret Lookup Credential

 -